click2install/xpc-lib/README.md

 ### XPC-LIB
-*Mostly based on code from https://github.com/ValleZ/Paper-Wallet with all the Android code stipped out*
+*Based on code from https://github.com/ValleZ/Paper-Wallet with all the Android code stripped out*

+Java library for offline interaction with the XPC blockchain.

 ##### Create an address
 ```